farzinhatammabni/ethical-hacking-maktabkhooneh/README.md

-# ethical-hacking-maktabkhooneh
-# 🎭 Ethical Hacking Course – Maktabkhooneh
+#  Ethical Hacking Course – Maktabkhooneh

 > **"Hack the planet – but ethically!"** 🕶️💻